orphefs/pyamtcpp/README.md

 The following command generates HTML-based reference documentation; for other formats please refer to the Sphinx manual:

-- `cd pyoniip/docs`
+- `cd pyamtcpp/docs`
 - `make html`

 License
 -------

-pyoniip is provided under a BSD-style license that can be found in the LICENSE file.
+pyamtcpp is provided under a BSD-style license that can be found in the LICENSE file.
 By using, distributing, or contributing to this project, you agree to the terms and conditions of this license.